 People with sensitive skin need to be especially diligent because sun exposure can trigger sensitive skin.
-SOOTHE Calming Lotion contains only mineral-based sunscreen ingredients (zinc oxide and titanium dioxide) that deflect the sun’s rays, keeping the skin’s surface cooler to minimize the appearance of facial redness.
+The Calming Lotion contains only mineral-based sunscreen ingredients (zinc oxide and titanium dioxide) that deflect the sun’s rays, keeping the skin’s surface cooler to minimize the appearance of facial redness.
 Additionally, by deflecting the sun’s rays, fewer free radicals are generated/formed, which is another trigger those with sensitive skin should avoid.

-SOOTHE Calming Lotion SPF 15 is a lightweight formula free of chemical sunscreens, fragrances, dyes or alcohol that can irritate sensitive skin.
+The sunscreen for sensitive skin is a lightweight formula free of chemical sunscreens, fragrances, dyes or alcohol that can irritate sensitive skin.
 It conditions skin with panthenol and glycerin, helps protect the skin’s natural barrier and provides antioxidant benefits with vitamin E and licorice root extract.

 How much sunscreen do I need?